HaywireInteractive/OnAllFronts-Public/README.md

 # Phases

-Currently this is a hobby project, so it's unclear how far it'll go.
-Therefore, the project is broken into multiple phases.
+The project is broken into multiple phases.
 For current status, see [Project Tracker](https://github.com/users/Leroy231/projects/1).

 ## Phase 1: Demo
 - Single player: One human player and thousands of AI soldiers (no vehicles)